Hurricane Erin moves away from the East Coast, but it remains a coastal threat

 By CNN Meteorologist Mary Gilbert, CNN

-(CNN) — Erin is starting to turn away from the United States but don’t breathe a sigh of relief just yet: The massive hurricane is still churning up the Atlantic Ocean, keeping dangerous conditions in place for more than 1,000 miles of the East Coast.
+(CNN) — Erin is moving away from the United States but don’t breathe a sigh of relief just yet: The massive hurricane is still churning up the Atlantic Ocean, keeping dangerous conditions in place for more than 1,000 miles of the East Coast.

 Hurricane Erin has been a major disruption for coastal communities this week – especially North Carolina’s Outer Banks – even without making landfall.
-It’s stirred up life-threatening rip currents that prompted dozens of rescues and sent rushing water and sand over island roads.
+It’s stirred up life-threatening rip currents that prompted dozens of rescues and sent rushing water and sand over coastal roads from the Southeast all the way up through Massachusetts.
 Erin could keep pushing the ocean onto coastlines through at least Friday.

 The hurricane made its closest approach to US soil Wednesday night as it skirted just 200 miles from the Outer Banks.
 It brought serious coastal flooding that has eroded beaches and shut down parts of the highway linking the barrier islands.

-Erin’s northeast turn away from the US began early Thursday and it’s forecast to find its gas pedal soon and accelerate away from the coast.
+Erin’s northeast turn away from the US began early Thursday and it was accelerating away from the coast as of Friday morning.

 Here’s what to expect from Erin next and what mark it’s already made.